iLib-js/docs/content/webos/2-index.md

-If your applications or serves need localization string, First, You need to Write code for your apps and services using the provided internationalization (i18n) libraries.
+If your applications or serves need localization string, You need to Write code for your apps and services using the provided internationalization (i18n) libraries.

 Please refer to the following explanation depends on your programming languages.